 “Why aren’t we drowning in fat every time glucocorticoid levels go high in the morning due to normal circadian rhythms or when our glucocorticoid levels spike when we exercise or go from a warm building out into the cold?”
 Teruel asked herself.

-Such questions prompted Teruel and her colleagues to embark on the new research.
+Such questions prompted Teruel and her colleagues to embark on the

 To find out the answers, the scientists carried out several experiments.
 In the first one, the team bathed precursor fat cells in a cocktail of glucocorticoids in “rhythmic pulses” over a period of 4 days.